 Prerequisites: Keywords: L1 and L2 mathematics courses Mathematical tools at a BAC+2 level - Dies -Determinant of a matrix -Functions with a real variable

-Upon completion of this module, the student will be able to:

-OBJ 1: Numerically solve a system of linear equations.
+Specific objectives of the course (OBJ): Upon completion of this module, the student will be able to: OBJ 1: Numerically solve a system of linear equations.

 OBJ 2: Solve nonlinear equations numerically.